adknudson/thesis/docs/index.md

 ---
-title: "Application of a Principaled Bayesian Workflow to Multilevel Modeling"
+title: "A Bayesian Multilevel Model for the Psychometric Function using R and Stan"
 author: "Alexander D. Knudson"
 advisor: "A.G.
 Schissler"
 date: "December, 2020"